 A study of the fundamental structures of German, with emphasis on oral proficiency and communication.
 Includes cultural topics.
-(1)
+(1) Lecture: 3 hrs/wk. for each; Laboratory: 1 hr/wk. for each.

 Prerequisite: GRMN 101, or its equivalent, is a prerequisite for GRMN 102.